 She knows me well.

 All three of us go out to eat, having seafood at a restaurant she knows.
-It’s divine.
+It is divine.
 She admits how much she misses Wilkie, who is now an indentured servant to the British Olympic Committee.
-He plans to return and finish his degree, but she’s worried he belongs to the world now.
+He plans to return and finish his degree, but she knows he belongs to the world now.
 I tell her how I promised to return to Harvard after the movie is done.

 “You’re at Harvard?” she laughs.

 “Yeah.
 Ain’t that the shits?”
 I laugh back.

 Back at the hotel, Jake admits he was worried she wanted to spend the night with us.

 “She is lonely, but she’s too old for me,” I claim.